Future Use Plan and Work Needed

 Arts

-The theatre was closed because of fire code violations four years ago – but it’s as beautiful as ever, just waiting to come to life again as a community gathering place.
 The arts can bring a community together and give the opportunity for self-expression.
 From children to seniors – arts are for all ages to learn and grow together.
+We see a bright future for downtown Dundalk, offering theatre, cinema, music, concerts, galleries, and lessons at our historic town hall.

 Culture

-The Olde Town Hall represents the heritage of Dundalk and it also will welcome all the new families to the area who bring diversity and unique experiences with them.
+The Olde Town Hall represents the heritage of Dundalk and welcomes the new families to the area who bring diversity and unique experiences with them.
 This hub will be a place to learn from each other’s differences, celebrate each uniqueness, and realize our similarities.
-It is a place to encourage unity, equality, and empathy for all.
+It is a place to encourage unity, inclusion, equality, and empathy for all.

-In spite of all the individual interests and experiences represented, every community member believes that Downtown Dundalk needs to be revitalized.
+Across a diverse range of individual interests and experiences, every community member believes that Downtown Dundalk needs to be revitalized.
 The Olde Town Hall is the first to welcome you into the downtown.
-Opened as a thriving arts and culture hub this historic theatre would attract many downtown and support other businesses.
+Opened as a thriving community hub, our lives will be enriched.
+Events in the meeting spaces and historic theatre will attract tourism downtown and support other businesses.

 HOW TO FILL THE BUILDING

+As well as the use of the versatile main-floor spaces, the key plan is to make the theatre more used than ever before.
 As well as plays and concerts, movies would again be shown at the town hall.
-There is a municipally-owned theatre called the Norgan in Palmerston, which operates in the black, by showing movies two weeks after they are released to theatres.
-This is a great model as it is theatre that has seen the least frequent use.The ground floor on the west side would be used for a heritage/museum space and the right would be used for classes and meetings.
+There is a volunteer-run theatre called the Norgan in Palmerston, which operates in the black, by showing movies two weeks after they are released to theatres.
+This is a great model as it is theatre that has seen the least frequent use.The ground floor would also be used for a heritage/museum displays as well as art.

 Movies